How many Gods are there?

 “And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth.
 (John bore witness about him, and cried out, “This was he of whom I said, ‘He who comes after me ranks before me, because he was before me.’”)”
 (John 1:14–15 ESV)

 John says that the “Word was with God” and the “Word was God,” and that “He was in the begging with God.”
 This is very confusing to us.
 How can someone be with someone else and be that someone else?

 When God said “I will raise up a prophet … and I will put My words in his mouth”, that is exactly what He did.
 However God did this in an unexpected way.
-He didn’t just put his words into another person, His words became a person.
+He didn’t just put his words into a man, His words became a man.

 If you understand that the Word that John is talking about is literally the words of God, then John’s statements are not so confusing.

 If you speak words, your words are with you and your words are you.

 Jesus is God in that He is the Word of God.

 The doctrine of the trinity dominates Christianity.
 Most Christians would go so far as to say, “If you do not believe in the teaching of the trinity, then you are not a Christian.”

 How can people say that “God is three” when God says that He is the only God?

 They do this by separating the essence or substance of God from the person of God.
 I have heard it expressed these ways: